ni/nimble/packages/nimble-components/src/table/specs/table-column-placeholder-hld.md

 Placeholders within a group row will have no special visual treatment.

+Placeholder values will behave consistently with other strings rendered in the table in that they will truncate with an ellipsis and title if they are longer than the available space.
+They will be sorted based on the record value rather than the placeholder string.

 Below is an example of what placeholders will look like in the table.
 In this example, the table is grouped by the "Quote" column, which has been configured to have a placeholder value of "None".

 ![Placeholder text example](./spec-images/PlacholderText.png)